 Many truck drivers regularly work with and around others at terminals, docks, warehouses, and other delivery and pickup locations.

 Workers at these locations often use heavy equipment, such as forklifts, front-loaders, and cranes, that can cause serious injuries when misused.
-The negligence of workers at these locations often results in accidents, resulting in serious injury or death of drivers and co-workers.
+The negligence of workers at these locations often results in accidents, resulting in severe injury or death of drivers and coworkers.

 Know Your Options After a Work Site Accident

 The Occupational Safety and Health Administration (OSHA) standards require that employers maintain a robust safety program for their workers, and truck drivers are no exception.
 When employers fail to follow OSHA standards and workers are injured, the employer may be liable for damages.